gap-packages/NormalizInterface/README.md

 congruences.

-This package allows creating libnormaliz cone objects from within GAP, and gives access to it in the GAP enviroment.
+This package allows creating libnormaliz cone objects from within GAP, and gives access to it in the GAP environment.
 In this way GAP can be used as interactive interface to libnormaliz.

 For more information on Normaliz visit <http://www.math.uos.de/normaliz> and especially have a look at the manual.

-## Installation preparation
+## Installation

-NormalizInterface supports GAP 4.8.0 or later, and Normaliz 3.0.0 or later.
+NormalizInterface supports GAP 4.8.2 or later, and Normaliz 3.0.0 or later.

-For technical reasons, installing and using NormalizInterface requires that your version of GAP is compiled in a special way.
-Specifically, GAP must be compiled against the exact same version of the GMP library as Normaliz.
-By default, GAP compiles its own version of GMP; however, we cannot use that, as it lacks C++ support, which is required by Normaliz.

-Thus as the very first step, please install a version of GMP in your system.
-On most Linux and BSD distributions, there should be a GMP package available with your system's package manager.
-On Mac OS X, you can install GMP via Fink, MacPorts or Homebrew.

-Next, make sure your GAP installation is compiled against the system wide GMP installation.
-To do so, switch to the GAP root directory, and enter the following commands:

-    make clean
-    ./configure --with-gmp=system
-    make

-Next you need to compile a recent version of Normaliz.
-This requires the presence of several further system software packages, which you install via your system's package manager.
+Assuming you have a suitable version installed, you still need to compile Normaliz.
+There is a complicating factor, however: Normaliz must be compiled against the exact same version of the GMP library as GAP.
+The easiest way to do that is to run the script we provide to you for just that.
+This requires the presence of several further system software packages, which you could for example install via your system's package manager.
 At least the following are required:

  * git
  * cmake
  * boost

-Once you have installed these, you can build Normaliz by using the build-normaliz.sh script we provide.
-It takes a single, optional parameter: the location of the GAP root directory.
+Once you have installed these, you can build Normaliz by using the `build-normaliz.sh` script provided by us.
+It takes a single, optional, parameter: the location of the GAP root directory.

     ./build-normaliz.sh GAPDIR

+If you omit `GAPDIR`, by default we look in `../..`.

-Once it completed successfully, you can then build NormalizInterface like this:
+Once the script completed successfully, you can build NormalizInterface like this:

     ./configure --with-gaproot=GAPDIR
     make

+The ` --with-gaproot=GAPDIR` parameter is actually optional, and if omitted, the package will search for GAP in `../..`.

-If you need to customize the normaliz compilation, please have a look at Normaliz.git/source/INSTALL.
+If you need to customize the Normaliz compilation, please have a look at `Normaliz.git/source/INSTALL`.
 Remember to use the same compiler and GMP version as for GAP.

 ## Documentation and tests

 Generate the documentation:

     make doc

 run automatic tests:

     make check
     gap maketest.g